Geschichten aus der Homöopathie

 (England has always been a homeopathic bastion, in large part because the Royal Family has employed a homeopathic physician for generations.)

-While the 60’s brought a renewed interest in alternative medicine, for better and for worse -Robins writes that “offbeat, unconventional care became increasingly faddish”- homeopathy lingered in the shadows.
+While the 60’s brought a renewed interest in alternative medicine, for better and for worse - Robins writes that “offbeat, unconventional care became increasingly faddish” - homeopathy lingered in the shadows.

 A watershed moment for homeopathy occurred in 1985, creating reverberations that continue to this day.
-French research scientist Jacques Benveniste claimed to have proof that highly diluted homeopathic remedies -so high that not a single detectable molecule of the substance remained- left a “memory” in the diluted water that measurably changed the molecular composition of the water.
+French research scientist Jacques Benveniste claimed to have proof that highly diluted homeopathic remedies - so high that not a single detectable molecule of the substance remained - left a “memory” in the diluted water that measurably changed the molecular composition of the water.
+His findings were written up in the respected journal Nature, and they created a furor.
+When investigators from Nature tried and failed to replicate the results claimed by Benveniste, it left homeopathy with a black eye that remains visible.

 And it separated the True Believers in homeopathy and the Contemptuous Critics of homeopathy into fiercely antagonistic camps.
 Call it an ugly fight between the Counterculture and the Establishment.
 Or, if you’ll indulge me in a bit of hyperbole, a bitter feud between the Hippies and the Squares.